double16/imagemagick-container/README.md

 # imagemagick-container
-OCI image for imagemagick and other photo related tools
+OCI image for imagemagick and other photo related tools.

+Includes:
+- heic
+- x.265
+- exifprobe
+- mediainfo